xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </pre>
 </div>

 Associate the BVI to a Bridge-Domain and add the Host's attachment circuit to the Bridge Domain.
-The BVI will come up once the host connectivity to the Leaf is conifgured.
-For Host's connectivity configure layer-2 interface with dot1q encapsulation for VLAN 20 on Leaf-5.
+The BVI will come up once the host connectivity to the Leaf is configured.
+For Host's connectivity, configure layer-2 interface with dot1q encapsulation for VLAN 20 on Leaf-5.
 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>